How Do I Change My Business Model?

 This should go without saying, but considering how much online advice I don’t agree with, I’ll just say it here for posterity.
 Always honour your clients and agreements.
 Period.

 I don’t care if you just discovered that your true purpose in life is to become the literal Ruler of the Free World!
 It’s still bad form to spontaneously walk out on a working relationship or leave someone high and dry.
-Your business identity changing doesn’t give you permission to be unprofessional.
+Your business model & identity changing doesn’t give you permission to be unprofessional.

 Of course, that doesn’t mean staying too in a role that no longer serves you, either!
 It’s awkward, but the path forward is to be as transparent as possible.
 Give your clients or customers lots of notice that things will be changing, or that you’ll be discontinuing a certain product or offering.
 Communicate clearly your reason for making the change (see #1) and offer solutions or recommendations to replace yourself (see #2!).
 Read your contracts carefully and determine exactly what your obligations are.
 If you don’t have a contract, start a conversation with your client or customer to figure out the best way forward.

 Be honest, be kind, and be as generous as you can.
 All of this involves being humble.
-Your shift in identity is not really your clients’ problem.
+Your shift in business model is not really your clients’ problem.
 They hired you or purchased from you for a reason, and it’s your job to honour that while also honouring yourself and your new goals.

 Action: Create an action plan for transitioning away from clients or products that no longer feel like a fit.
 Try to tackle one at a time.
 Figure out the steps you need to take for each, whether that’s setting up a meeting, making an announcement to your newsletter list or sending an email.
 You can do this while maintaining your integrity!
 But also: